 Since 2011, Turkey has a very unique long distance race and I was lucky to run the 3rd edition this April in the beautiful historical town of Iznik.
 Iznik formerly named Nicea is one of the oldest established towns in Anatolia.
 Ottoman Empire was also started its huge roots here.
 But before the connection from Bursa to Silk Road, Iznik was one of the most important stopovers with Mosques, food and drink facilities.
 The region is surrounded by olive trees and green fields.
 But on top of that, Turkey`s one of the largest lakes are here and this makes a 130km race circumnavigate it along with spectacular views.

-Race organizer, Caner is a friend of mine we share common interests like ultra-running, blogging, gear reviews and on another bucket; we had produced Turkey`s first and only Ultra Marathon documentary “” summarizing what happened before, during and after our 2010 UTMB TDS Journey.
+Race organizer, Caner is a friend of mine we share common interests like ultra-running, blogging, gear reviews and on another bucket; we had produced Turkey`s first and only Ultra Marathon documentary “Pathway to Dreams” summarizing what happened before, during and after our 2010 UTMB TDS Journey.
 I am also very proud that I share his vision and also help through the year to plan the best race experience along with bunch of close “ultra friends” by supporting him with ideas, global race best practices and small details.

 We took our ferry boat from Istanbul Anatolian side around 21:30 (Pendik to Yalova).
 You can do the same from European side either with car ferries or fast sea busses.
 After our 45minute journey, we have landed to another seaside town of Marmara region.
 From Yalova, Iznik city center is exactly 45 minutes and 70kms by car.
 Loaded with Raidlight gear and new season equipment, Benoit and I arrived with our minivan and separated around midnight to our accomodations.